ozfortress/ozfortress_docs/docs/rules/highlander.md

 | **Team A** | Ban |     | Pick |      | Ban |      |
 |------------|-----|-----|------|------|-----|------|
 | **Team B** |     | Ban |      | Pick |     | Pick |

+#### 2.3.2.
+Expanded Playoffs
+Expanded Playoffs is our own playoff format, allowing the top 6 teams of a division to participate.
+Expanded Playoffs has three rounds:

+1. **Quarter Finals**: Upper Match (4th vs 5th Place) and Lower Match (3rd vs 6th Place)
+  > - Teams who lose the Upper Match and Lower Match are knocked out of the season.
+  > - Winners move on to Semi Finals
+2. **Semi-Finals**: The winner of the Upper Match plays in Semi-Final #1 against the 1st place team, the winner of the Lower Page Match plays in Semi-Final #2 against the 2nd place team.
+  > - Winners of their respective match progress to the Grand Finals
+  > - Losers of their respective match progress to the Bronze Final.
+3. **Grand/Bronze Final**: Winners of Semi Finals 1 and 2 vs each other in the Grand Final.
+The losers of Semi Finals 1 and 2 vs each other in the Bronze Final.